Evaneos/vitaminjs/README.md

 A redux project consists in
 - A reducer
 - A root container
 So that's the only things you need to supply.
-You can specify them in the `appDescriptor/app.js` file.
-By the way, all the API between fondation and your project is confined to the `appDescriptor` directory.
+You can specify them in the `app_descriptor/app.js` file.
+By the way, all the API between fondation and your project is confined to the `app_descriptor` directory.

 ####Redux
 - Middlewares, to customize your actions
 - State serializer for serializing the state between the front & the back
 ####Server
-- Middlewares (`appDescriptor/server.js` )
+- Middlewares (`app_descriptor/server.js` )
 ####Build
 - plugins for the build (see later)

 ## TODO
-* [ ] Support development env without HMR.
+* [x] Support development env without HMR.
 We need to trigger react-transform-hmr only with dev server.
 * [ ] Prevent CSRF
 * [ ] Add templating engine with template imported from app_descriptor
 * [ ] Render full Html page with renderer from app_descriptor
-* [ ] Peer dependencies
 * [ ] Support global install & use local fondation binary when launched globally (like grunt-cli)
 * [ ] Split client/server/shared (clean fondation directory layout)
 * [ ] organize app descriptor like universal-redux
 * [x] plugin system
-* [ ] plugin fondation-less
+* [ ] plugin fondation-less ?
 * [ ] tests
 * [ ] i18n -> intl -> format.js + intl.js (plugin polyfill koa)
 * [x] use webpack for server side too